msyamkumar/cs220-projects/spring20/p8/stage2.md

     # TODO: return a slice of the rows
 ```

-#### Question 35: who are the 10 actors with the longest careers?
+#### Question 35: who are the top 20 directors with the longest careers?

 Answer with the same format as above.

-#### Question 36: what are the three genres in which movies receive the highest median rating?
+#### Question 36: what are the three genres in which movies receive the lowest median rating?

 Answer with a list of length three, containing dictionaries detailing
 the category (which genre), rating (the median for that genre), and
 count (number of movies in that genre).
 It should look like this,
-with the best-rated genres first:
+with the lowest-rated genres first:

 ```
-[{'category': 'Animation', 'rating': 7.3, 'count': 45},
+[{'category': 'Horror', 'rating': 5.7, 'count': 85},
- {'category': 'History', 'rating': 6.7, 'count': 73},
+ {'category': 'Thriller', 'rating': 6.0, 'count': 250},
- {'category': 'War', 'rating': 6.7, 'count': 99}]
+ {'category': 'Sci-Fi', 'rating': 6.1, 'count': 69}]
 ```

 #### Question 37: what were the 10 best years for movies?